radiocosmology/alpenhorn/demo/demo-script.md

 alpen1-1  | Feb 21 00:40:52 INFO >> [Worker#1] Finished task: Init Node "demo_storage1"
 ```

-After it does that, it will finally be happy with the storage node and start the auto-import monitor.
+After initialisation is complete, the daemon will finally be happy with the Storage Node and start
-The start of auto-import triggers a "catch-up" job which searches for unknown, pre-existing files that
+the auto-import monitor.
+The start of auto-import triggers a "catch-up" job which searches for
-need import.
-As this is an empty node, though, it won't find anything:
+unknown, pre-existing files that need import.
+As this is an empty node, though, it won't find
+anything:
 ```
 alpen1-1  | Feb 21 00:41:02 INFO >> [MainThread] Node "demo_storage1" now available.
 alpen1-1  | Feb 21 00:41:02 INFO >> [MainThread] Group "demo_storage1" now available.